 If you have the opportunity to speak with nurses who are already employed, ask them about what they wish they knew beforehand and what particular financial challenges they’ve faced.
 Understanding what you’re getting into can be a useful tool in preparing for your future financial concerns.

 Graduating with Student Loans

 Graduating with student loans can present a slew of challenges, both in terms of affecting your cash flow as well as the stress it places on other aspects of your financial wellbeing.
-Review your student loans with a financial planner to determine if there is a better way to structure the debt.
+Review your student loans with a Certified Student Loan Planner to determine if there is a better way to structure the debt.
 This may include exploring consolidation and/or refinancing, seeking forbearance, or restructuring your payoff strategy.
 A good place to start is by reading “Student Loans: 5 Benefits and Drawbacks of Refinancing.”